OpenCyphal/pycyphal/docs/pages/architecture.rst

 The main API entries are:

 - :func:`pyuavcan.dsdl.generate_package` -- generates a Python package from a DSDL namespace.

 - :func:`pyuavcan.dsdl.serialize` and :func:`pyuavcan.dsdl.deserialize` -- serialize and deserialize
   an instance of an autogenerated class.

 - :class:`pyuavcan.dsdl.CompositeObject` and :class:`pyuavcan.dsdl.ServiceObject` -- base classes for
   Python classes generated from DSDL type definitions; message types and service types, respectively.

 - :func:`pyuavcan.dsdl.to_builtin` and :func:`pyuavcan.dsdl.update_from_builtin` -- used to convert
   a DSDL object instance to/from a simplified representation using only built-in types such as :class:`dict`, :class:`list`, :class:`int`, :class:`float`, :class:`str`, and so on.
 These can be used as an intermediate representation for conversion to/from JSON, YAML, and other commonly used serialization formats.

-Please read the module API documentation for more info.

 Presentation layer